hmchen47/DataScience/AppliedDS-UMich/5-SocialNet/01-basicNetX.md

 + Transportation and Mobility Networks
     + Network of direct flights around the world [Bio.Diaspora]
-    + Human mobility network based on location of dollar bills (Where’s George) [Thiemann et al. 2010]
+    + Human mobility network based on location of dollar bills (Where's George) [Thiemann et al. 2010]
     + Ann Arbor bus transportation network
     <a href="https://harangdev.github.io/applied-data-science-with-python/applied-social-network-analysis-in-python/1/"> <br/>
         <img src="https://lh3.googleusercontent.com/bc0o7l-5Bgi9H_D6DZaQvuVimxQHHR5aM4cCLkwuKyAMrd_OyhyP9d4Sb0x32oNb4vWUYgQO6_k9HNK3IUgsQKP92coBxiAyJLUdl0O4DRZMx9VmgFXa4LK9BT1dkjHjz8SMwR1jOA=w2400" alt="We can also have transportation and mobility networks.
 So in this example, we see a network of directed flights between the different airports around the world.
 And there's human mobility network that is based on the location of dollar bills using the words George website, where people look at their dollar bills, tells the website where they are located.
 And then this bill can be track when other people update the location of this bill.
 We can see this bill has travel throughout the United States, and here is the network I gets more by tracking bills movement.
 And here we have a network that represents the bus transportation network of Ann Arbor." title="Transportation and Mobility Networks" height="300">